 The Administrative Server

-Using the Administrative Server’s central console, you can define terminal emulation sessions, configure and save session settings, and then manage and configure secure settings for those sessions.
+Using the MSS Administrative Console, you can define terminal emulation sessions, configure and save session settings, and then manage and configure secure settings for those sessions.
 You can also use directory services, such as Active Directory, to authorize access to host applications—without changing your LDAP schema or data.
 Sessions that you create in this way are saved to the server and can be made available to users from the server and modified at any time.
-See Create and Deploy Sessions and Settings with the Administrative Console.
+See Create and Deploy Sessions and Settings with the MSS Administrative Console.

 The Metering Server